Mailman (City Letter Carrier)

 Best Rated

-Asked by I cant wait! about 10 years ago
+Asked by Sally over 10 years ago

 Is there a note or symbol I can leave on my mail box in order to not receive advertisements and other unwanted mail?

-Asked by kris over 10 years ago
+Asked by kris about 11 years ago

 Kris, that is a very good question that I don't have the answer to.
 I follow a general rule that somebody has paid to have mail sent and delivered so there isn't any way for us to pick and choose what type of mail to deliver.
 It all gets delivered and I rarely if ever have anyone refuse the ads or other unwanted mail.
 I would just ask that you recycle the unwanted mail.
 I am very glad that none of the patrons I deliver to refuse some mail, as our job is to provide a paid service to the mailers.
 I do agree that much of what is delivered often is of no interest to the recipient (including mail that I receive), but I just recycle it.
 Thanks for writing.